arjmandi/purple/README.md

 [pdf](https://openreview.net/pdf?id=BZ5a1r-kVsf)

+I  "*sense of intelligence*": Things that make us call some behavior intelligent, and I use this definition as one of the metrics to evaluate either a system is intelligent or not.
+If we consider different senses we expect a system to show, then we can rank different account systems in terms of their coverage on different senses.

 # Explainability
 Designing AGI is by itself hard and embedding explainability from the beginning makes it less practical.
 The fact that we humans, as a benchmark of intelligence,  struggle to explain why we do something is the core of the unnecessary complexity.